zheng0xd/JATIC-internal-docs/docs/dev-process/team-events.md

 The daily stand-up is a time for team members to discuss their progress since the last stand-up, their plans for the day, and any obstacles they're facing.

+!!! note

     A stand-up typically happens every day during the sprint, preferably in the morning.
 However, if team members are only partially allocated to the program, an every-other day stand-up may be sufficient.

 To read more, see the [Iteration Execution](https://v5.scaledagileframework.com/iteration-execution/) from SAFe.